Westwood Plateau (Coquitlam) — A Buyer’s Guide

 What schools serve Westwood Plateau?

-British Columbia’s Bill 44 (the Housing Statutes (Residential Development) Amendment Act, 2023) requires municipalities to allow Small-Scale Multi-Unit Housing (SSMUH) on most existing residential lots, with the specific tier (typically up to 4 or 6 units depending on lot size and proximity to frequent transit) set by Provincial regulation.
-The City of Coquitlam adopted its Bill 44 SSMUH framework in 2024 through amendments to the Zoning Bylaw No. 3000.
-In Westwood Plateau the framework applies on paper to most RS-1 / RS-3 single-family lots — but the practical override is the private master-plan covenants on title, which can prohibit multiplex even when zoning permits it.
+Bill 44 (the Housing Statutes (Residential Development) Amendment Act, 2023) requires municipalities to allow Small-Scale Multi-Unit Housing on most existing residential lots.
+Coquitlam adopted its Bill 44 framework in 2024 through amendments to Zoning Bylaw 3000.
+On paper, the framework applies to most plateau RS-1 / RS-3 lots — but the private master-plan covenants on title can prohibit multiplex even where zoning permits it.
 Bill 44 is the floor; covenants can be the ceiling.
-Read the covenant before pricing optionality.
-See the Bill 44 / SSMUH guide linked below for the deeper provincial-framework explainer.

 What to read next

-- · Coquitlam area page — the parent-municipality research bible
+- · Westwood Plateau area page — the city-level overview for Coquitlam

 - · Bill 44 / SSMUH guide — the provincial framework that the plateau covenants override